paulovitorbal/iclinic/README.md

 The file will cease to exist on 21/09/2021.

 ### Step-by-step guide
+Clone this repository to your local machine, open a `shell` session on the directory it was cloned to.

 You can use the make commands available (more on that later) and install the packages using composer;

 ```shell